inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 :file:`/mnt/gisdata/jk.sqlite`

-Under Windows you could always the same drive letter and path to the share, e.g.:
+Under Windows you could always use the same drive letter and path to the share, e.g.:

 :file:`Z:\\gisdata\\jk.sqlite`